 This post will discuss how you can mix your own earth tones.
-Earth tones are the browns and ochres such as raw umber, burnt sienna and yellow ochre.
+Earth tones are browns and ochres such as raw umber, burnt sienna and yellow ochre.
+I cover:

 You do not need to mix your own earth tones, as you have many premixed options available such as raw umber, burnt umber, burnt sienna and yellow ochre.
 However, it is important that you to understand what earth tones are and how you can mix them for yourself.

-Earth tones are what I would consider to be convenience colors and I suggest you save a spot for at least one earth tone on your palette.
+Earth tones are what I would consider being convenient colors and I suggest you save a spot for at least one earth tone on your palette.
 You could mix your own earth tone, but it is usually just easier to use a premixed earth tone.

 Earth tones are extremely versatile colors.
 In fact, I usually start most of my paintings by staining the canvas with a raw umber or yellow ochre to get rid of the white (white can be difficult to paint on).

 - Darken a color.

 - Create a natural black by mixing a dark earth tone with ultramarine blue.